My Top 10 Productivity Tips

 DAILY PRODUCTIVITY CHECKLIST

 I really hope this has been useful to you and helps you to inject a bit more productivity into your day – I’ve also made a FREE DAILY PRODUCTIVITY CHECKLIST + TEMPLATE to help you – please feel free to download this if you’d like to 🙂

-These tips should hopefully really help you with productivity on a daily level, but if you’d like help with the bigger picture of working out what to focus on over the year / quarter / month / week too, please do check out my online course The Game Plan – a one-stop-shop annual strategic system and planner to drive your business forward.
+These tips should hopefully really help you with productivity on a daily level, but if you’d like help with the bigger picture of working out what to focus on over the year / quarter / month / week too, please do check out my online course THE TOOLKIT – step-by-step branding, marketing and productivity systems for growth and focus in your photography business.

 Every day’s actions should all be part of an overarching strategy towards clear goals that are right for you and your business – it’s no use spending time doing tasks if you’re not sure why you’re doing them or which ones you should be focusing on and why.
 This daily planning is the very end of the process – it’s the daily fine-tuning of implementing your brand vision, your marketing strategy and your business goals.

-The Game Plan runs through all of this – getting your brand vision, goals and messages ironed out, then developing a marketing strategy from this, and then finally developing quarterly, monthly, weekly and daily planning to implement it all.
-Please do join us on the next intake – you can read all about it here 🙂
+The Toolkit runs through all of this – getting your brand vision, goals and messages ironed out, developing marketing strategies aligned with your brand, and then developing quarterly, monthly, weekly and daily planning to implement it all.

 If you liked this article, you might also like the following resources:

 Join my facebook group for photographers Build A Photography Brand With Soul – we’re a friendly bunch in there and would love to have you!